 Image Source: totalhomesupply.com

-Additionally, when you turn off a tap or fixture, a recirculation pump pushes any hot water that’s left, back into the tankless water heater.
-Apart from reducing water waste, a pump can help the water to be heated again, so you have no cold water running out of your hot water fixtures.
+When you turn off a tap or fixture, a recirculation pump returns any remaining hot water to the tankless water heater.
+A pump, in addition to decreasing water waste, may assist to heat the water again, ensuring that no cold water runs out of your hot water taps.

 Frequently Asked Questions About How Much Electricity a Tankless Water Heater Uses